MARA Colts Tackle Football

 -

-Pop Warner requires someone with CPR certification to be present during practices,
+Pop Warner requires someone with CPR certification to be present during practices, even if that person is not from the same team.

 -

-For all games, certified medics are present — this is included in your registration fee.
+For all games, certified medics are present.
+This is included in your registration fee.

 Why is Pop Warner so strict?